Syphdias/awesomeish-i3/README.md

 list](https://gist.github.com/budRich/23f8165ce1821edd4dc27f9fc3f820d6)

 This list is not (fully) vetted and I do not endorse ~any~ most of the tools.
 I did not test all of them.
-Tough I did use some of them — some even on a daily basis — some are even mine.
+Though I did use some of them — some even on a daily basis — some are even mine.
 If I found a tool that did not work, I did not include it in the list.

-If you find a new tool or find that a tool from the list is broken and unmaintained please open an issue or pull request.
+If you find a new tool or find that a tool from the list is broken and unmaintained, please open an issue or pull request.

 ## Information Fetcher
 Show/View some parts of i3.